How uncovering our brand values guided our startup through its first year

 If you haven't already, you will need to make some tough decisions soon, and when you do, your brand values can remind you and your staff of who you are and who you want to be.
 While less fun, brand values are guaranteed to be much better for making decisions than asking Siri or your trusty 8-ball.

-It’s these little decisions and actions that define our businesses and sit at the foundation of our brands to help us to find our tribe, collaborate with the right people and distinguish us from competitors.
+It’s these little decisions and actions that define our businesses and sit at the foundation of our brands to help us to find our audience, collaborate with the right people and distinguish us from competitors.

 So, what are you waiting for?
 Hurry along and get yourself some values already.